 It’s important to consult a veterinarian when establishing an exercise routine for any dog with canine hip dysplasia.
 As the muscles around the dog’s hips strengthen, the diseased hip joints become more stable.
 In some cases, exercise can help a dog avoid, or at least delay, surgery.

-Short daily walks are recommended to keep the body working, especially since movement can slow the deterioration of the muscles.
+Short daily walks are recommended to keep the body working, especially since movement can slow muscle deterioration.
 If your dog is a jumper, try to limit that behavior by discouraging them from getting on the couch, into the trunk of a car, or on any other elevated surface.
 Also, reduce stair climbing.

 Hydrotherapy

 Hydrotherapy is a controlled type of aquatic exercise used for dogs with hip dysplasia to build muscle in weak hind legs without allowing the dog to overdo it.
-Hydrotherapy, which is done at a canine rehabilitation center, consists of a large tank with a treadmill on the base.
+This treatment happens at a canine rehabilitation center, which consists of a large tank with a treadmill on the base.
 The physical therapist places your dog in an empty tank, seals the door, and fills it with warm water.

 Walking on the treadmill in water leads to better muscle development.
 The heat of the water allows the muscles to relax while the dog is exercising.
 The physical therapist may get in the water with your dog to help your dog walk.